Achyranthes divaricata

-Nototrichium divaricatum, also known as Na Pali rockwort or kuluʻī (Hawaiian), is a critically endangered perennial shrub in the pigweed family, Amaranthaceae, that is endemic to the island of Kauaʻi in Hawaii.
+Achyranthes divaricata (synonym Nototrichium divaricatum), also known as Na Pali rockwort or kuluʻī (Hawaiian), is a critically endangered perennial shrub in the pigweed family, Amaranthaceae, that is endemic to the island of Kauaʻi in Hawaii.
 It can only be found in three valleys on the northwestern end of the island, where it grows on north-facing cliffs and ridges.

-Nototrichium divaricatum are densely branching shrubs that can grow up to 50 cm tall, with most parts covered with silvery-white hairs.
+Achyranthes divaricata are densely branching shrubs that can grow up to 2-6 feet tall, with green leaves covered with silvery-white hairs.
 Leaves are oppositely arranged, with leaf blades 3–7.5 cm long and 1–4.6 cm wide.
 Inflorescences bear several spikes, and are terminal and usually solitary, rarely 2 or 3 together, and compoundly branched.
 Each spike bears 8–30 small flowers.

-This species was first described in 1996.
-There are possibly fewer than 3,000 N. divaricatum plants in existence.
+There are possibly fewer than 3,000 A. divaricata plants in existence.

-Description

-This species is characterized by its bushy growth, typically reaching heights of between 0.3 and 2 meters.
-Nototrichium divaricatum features densely hairy branches and twigs, giving them a silvery-white appearance.
-The leaves are arranged oppositely, and have petioles that can vary in size and shape.
-Each leaf measures approximately 2-7.5 cm x 0.6-4.6 cm.
-The plant produces unique flower clusters with multiple branches, and can contain anywhere from 4 to 66 flowers.
+This species was first described as Nototrichium divaricatum by David H. Lorence in 1996.
+In 2024 Vanessa Di Vincenzo et al. placed the species in genus Achyranthes as A. divaricata.